10 Best Day Trips from Orlando You Won’t Want to Miss

 9. Black Hammock Airboat Rides

 Black Hammock is in Oviedo, about 25 to 30 minutes from downtown (taking 417-N).
 They’ve been giving airboat tours in the Orlando area for more than ten years.
-All of their captains are licensed by the U.S. Coast Guard, so you can be sure you’re in good hands.
+The U.S. Coast Guard licenses all of their captains, so you can be sure you’re in good hands.

-Black Hammock also has an award-winning restaurant right on-site with daily happy hour deals.
+Black Hammock also has an award-winning on-site restaurant with daily happy hour deals.
 Try the gator burger or the fried gator tail, local specialties.
 They also have smoked ribs, freshly caught shrimp, and crab legs.

 Black Hammock Airboat Rides is located at 2356 Black Hammock Fish Camp Road, Oviedo, FL, 32765.
 They are open every day from 9 to 5.
 The airboat tours are $29.95 per person.